 So what's the solution?

 The fool-proof method to keep guacamole green, even when it's made well in advance, is to simply cover it with plastic wrap.
-Well, it's just a teeny bit more complicated.
+Sound simple?
+It is, but there's a trick to it.
 The key is simple: you need to press the plastic wrap directly and completely against the surface of the guacamole.

 When stored this way, guacamole can be made ahead and stored in the fridge up to overnight with nary a brown spot in sight.
 Preparing for a party just got a whole lot easier.

 Don't like to use plastic?
 No problem.
 Just use wax paper or parchment paper instead.
-This requires a tiny bit more effort since it's most effective if you cut a circle out that will fit on the guacamole fairly accurately, but if you're not fussy, you can press it down and get most of it covered, sacrificing only the edges of the guac.
+Using these alternatives will require a tiny bit more effort – try cutting a circle out that will fit on the guacamole fairly accurately, but if you're not fussy, you can press it down and get most of it covered, sacrificing only the edges of the guac.

 Tasty Guacamole Recipes to Try